How to Save Money on a Wedding Venue

 Photo © Friern Manor Country House Hotel | See their Bridebook profile

 Many couples opt to take the traditional route, which involves getting married around lunchtime or early in the afternoon, followed by a wedding breakfast and finally an evening reception with a buffet and dancing.
-However, a wedding that takes place over the course of a day involves paying venue hire costs as well as staff costs for an entire day.

 To slash the cost of your venue, why not consider a twilight wedding?
 A twilight wedding is a wedding that takes place in the late afternoon or early evening, and takes advantage of the natural beauty that comes when it starts to get dark.
-Another advantage is that a twilight wedding can cost up to half as much as a traditional wedding.

 To put this into perspective, Friern Manor Country House Hotel in Essex provides a traditional wedding package starting at £7,995, while the cost of a twilight wedding package starts at £3,500.
 This is a massive saving, while still ensuring you get the wedding and venue of your dreams.